 What is the CCL, Cruciate, or ACL in dogs?

-In dogs, the cranial cruciate ligament (often refered to as the CCL, ACL or cruciate) is a strip of tissue connecting the tibia (shin bone) to the femur (thigh bone).
+In dogs, the cranial cruciate ligament (often referred to as the CCL, ACL or cruciate) is a strip of tissue connecting the tibia (shin bone) to the femur (thigh bone).
 In humans this ligament is known as the anterior cruciate ligament or ACL.

 A dog's cruciate is a load bearing ligament because the dog's leg remains bent when standing.
 If your dog's cruciate becomes injured or torn, your dog's knee will become unstable, reducing your dogs ability to run and walk normally and causing pain.

 Signs that your dog has injured their cruciate may appear suddenly but typically develop gradually over a period of a few weeks.
 The most common signs of a cruciate injury include: